Using Bioturbation Behaviour To Create New Functional Groups for Earthworms

 entoLIVE webinars feature guest invertebrate researchers delving into their own invertebrate research.
 All events are free to attend and are suitable for adults of all abilities – a passion for invertebrates is all that’s required!

-entoLIVE is delivered by the Biological Recording Company in partnership with the British Entomological & Natural History Society, Royal Entomological Society and Amateur Entomologists’ Society, with support from Buglife, Field Studies Council and National Biodiversity Network Trust.
+entoLIVE is delivered by the Biological Recording Company and currently sponsored by the British Entomological & Natural History Society, Royal Entomological Society, and Amateur Entomologists’ Society, with promotional support from Buglife.

-Published by Keiron Derek Brown
+Published by Keiron Brown

-Leave a comment
+Leave a Reply